zikyu7/ccminer/README.md

 ```

+# TVBOX / STB

 [ ENJOY , Don't donate to me, please donate to people around you who need it  .
 Happy Mining ^_^